PoliticalGraveyard.com

 Hardee, Richard B. — U.S. Attorney for the Eastern District of Texas, 1968-70.
 Still living as of 1970.

 Hardee, Virginia J. — of Alvarado, Johnson County, Tex.
 Democrat.
 Alternate delegate to Democratic National Convention from Texas, 1980.
+Female.
 Still living as of 1980.

-Hardegg, Jacob — U.S. Consular Agent in Jaffa, 1916-17.
+Hardegg, E. — U.S. Consular Agent in Jaffa, as of 1884-98.
 Burial location unknown.

 Hardeman, Bailey (1795-1836) — of Texas.
 Born near Nashville, Davidson County, Tenn., February 26, 1795.
 Served in the U.S. Army during the War of 1812; delegate to Texas Republic Republic constitutional convention from District of Matagorda, 1836; signer, Texas Declaration of Independence, 1836; Texas Republic Secretary of the Treasury, 1836.
 Died in Caney Creek, Matagorda County, Tex., October 12, 1836 (age 41 years, 229 days).
 Original interment somewhere in Matagorda County, Tex.; reinterment in 1936 at Texas State Cemetery, Austin, Tex.